vgmstream/vgmstream/doc/TXTP.md

 - `crosslayer-v/b/e N`: crossfades Nch layers to the main track after every loop (loop count is adjusted as needed)
 - `downmix`: downmixes up to 8 channels (7.1, 5.1, etc) to stereo, using standard downmixing formulas.

-`channels` can be multiple comma-separated channels or N~M ranges and may be ommited were applicable to mean "all channels" (channel order doesn't matter but it's internally fixed).
+`channels` can be multiple comma-separated channels or N~M ranges and may be omitted were applicable to mean "all channels" (channel order doesn't matter but it's internally fixed).

 Examples:
 ```